Automated Workflows: The First Step in Warehouse Automation

 - Scan the packing station, shipment location, and start location (where you picked the order)

-- Indicate that it’s a single item order in your WMS
+- Indicate that it’s a single item order in your system

 - Select the package type and weight details (unless you already have the weight details in your item data)

-Once these tasks are executed in your WMS, your workers can scan the items to pack.
+Once these tasks are executed in your system, your workers can scan the items to pack.
 The carrier label and packing list get printed automatically.

 By automating the single item picking and packing process, single item orders can be handled in homogenous batches.
-Since they aren’t mixed with other items, their labeling and packing is streamlined by the WMS and properly tracked throughout the process.
+Since they aren’t mixed with other items, their labeling and packing is streamlined by the fulfillment system and properly tracked throughout the process.

 This is another automation that doesn’t require an upfront investment in physical equipment, although warehouses with room in their budgets can consider automated box packing systems or taping systems.